Sunflowerz72/OrangeApp1/README.md

 ### Payments

 Send and receive money between users
-**Notes:** Fast transfers, simple UI, and optional payment notes for tracking what each transaction was for

 ### Budgeting

-Track income and expenses, organize spending into categories **Notes:** Basic budgeting system with categories and visual breakdowns of spending
+Track income and expenses, organize spending into categories

 ### Investment Tracking

-View real-time stock prices and track portfolio performance **Notes:** Live price updates and simple portfolio overview for quick insights
+View real-time stock prices and track portfolio performance

 ### Dashboard

-View balance, transactions, budget, and investments in one place **Notes:** Clean, centralized dashboard showing everything at a glance
+View balance, transactions, budget, and investments in one place

 ---